Describes the available methods for authenticating Greenplum Database clients.

 To enable SSL requires that OpenSSL be installed on both the client and the master server systems.
 Greenplum can be started with SSL enabled by setting the server configuration parameter

 ssl=on in the master

 postgresql.conf.
 When starting in SSL mode, the server will look for the files

 server.key (server private key) and

-server.crt (server certificate) in the coordinator data directory.
+server.crt (server certificate) in the master data directory.
 These files must be set up correctly before an SSL-enabled Greenplum system can start.

 Do not protect the private key with a passphrase.
 The server does not prompt for a passphrase for the private key, and the database startup fails with an error if one is required.